ViiviKM/EasyDR_openData/README.md

 - The WFS service is quite versatile, and the python directions and FMI directions are convenient for modifying the example program.
 - Place and latlons: This does not accept name or place as parameters in the same way as timeseries does, but it returns the name of the location regardless.
 The name can be very specific, eg. "60.1699,24.9384" gives “Central Helsinki”, "60.169,24.938" gives “Helsinki”, and "60.16,24.93" gives “Sinebrychoff park”
 - Latlon and place name options are given in the example.

+3. Obsevation locations
+- The locations must be measurement station locations for them to have the observations, eg. Kumpula, Jokioinen and Kuopio have radiation observations.